ahmedaref-1/ahmedaref-1/README.md

 - 🎓 **Senior Computer and Systems Engineering student at Ain Shams Unversity.**

-- 🌱 **Learning more about Microcontrollers , Embedded Sofware , Embedded Linux, Autmotive Embedded Software and AUTOSAR**
+- 🌱 **Learning more about Microcontrollers , Embedded Sofware Development, Autmotive Embedded Software and AUTOSAR**

 - 💼 **AUTOSAR and Embedded Systems Trainee at Siemens EDA.**